 At present, new infectious diseases are emerging and spreading faster than ever before.
 Global epidemics have become a serious threat to human health and life.
 In my opinion, an effective way is to take specific monitoring and quarantine measures for a new disease.

-Vulnerability is emerging at an unprecedented speed in history.
-Governments around the world must pay close attention to the emergence of new threats, such as SARS, a new type of avian influenza and swine flu in Mexico.
+Vulnerability is emerging at an unprecedented speed in history. s around the world must pay close attention to the emergence of new threats, such as SARS, a new type of avian influenza and swine flu in Mexico.
 On the other hand, with the rapid development of global air travel, even if only one person travels between countries carrying infectious diseases, posing a threat to other countries and causing an alarm or potential crisis in another country, who also warns that it is only a few hours before an epidemic in one part of the world becomes an imminent threat elsewhere, because Once the epidemic situation is coming, the epidemic situation should be monitored more quickly and effectively than any other countries in the world It's time to stop the epidemic from getting worse.

 Novel coronavirus infection is unknown to the public at the beginning of the new year.
 Just as people are celebrating the Spring Festival, a battle against viruses is also being launched and the prevention and control of the disease is being started.
 There are always some unknown heroes who have built solid "protective walls" for us in the "backward" posture.